moxystudio/rfcs-oss/README.md

 ## Acceptance or dismissal of RFCs

 Ideally, the RFC should gather consensus and culminate in a collaborative decision.
 However, when a collaborative decision is not possible, people with different stakes have different decision power.
-As an example, authors of the project the RFC relates to have more weight than others.
+As an example, authors and maintainers of the project the RFC relates to have more weight than others.
 MOXY's CTO and Engineer Leads may also express their sentiment to help make a final decision.

 ## Details on accepted RFCs

 Once an RFC is accepted, the authors may implement it and submit the feature as a pull request to the associated repository.
-'Accepted' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.
+'Accepted' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that it has been endorsed in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.